-As one of the largest information technology companies in the United States and one of the most influential companies in the world, Microsoft Corporation was instrumental in popularizing personal computers and revolutionizing the digital information age.
+Microsoft Corporation is one of the largest technology companies in the United States and one of the most influential companies in the world.
+It was instrumental in popularizing personal computers and contributed to the expansion of the digital information age.

-The company is behind some of the most well-known and widely-used software products and services to include the Microsoft Windows operating system, the Microsoft Office suite of productivity applications, and the Internet Explorer and Microsoft Edge web browsers, as well as notable hardware products, to include the Microsoft Surface line of touchscreen personal computers and the Xbox gaming console.
+The company is behind some of the most well-known and widely-used software products and services.
+These include the Windows operating system, the Microsoft Office suite of productivity applications, and the Internet Explorer and Microsoft Edge web browsers, as well as notable consumer electronic products such as the Microsoft Surface and the Xbox.

-Undeniably, the “Microsoft” brand is a household name.
-The success of the company stems not only from the initial leaderships of founders Bill Gates and Paul Allen but also from a business strategy that primarily revolves around developing and introducing technological innovations while maintaining and expanding further its market scope through aggressive marketing efforts and product diversification.
+Microsoft has become a household name.
+The success of the company stems not only from the initial leadership of Bill Gates and Paul Allen but also from a business strategy that revolves around innovation, market expansion, and product diversification.

 An Analysis of the Elements of the Business Strategy of Microsoft